paulstansifer/convert-nonogram/README.md

 [image]: https://crates.io/crates/image

 ### With `pbnsolve`
 This is what I do, since [`pbnsolve`] provides useful information about difficulty.
-You'll have to download and install it [from a tarball].
+You'll have to download and install it [from a tarball] (and probably edit the `Makefile` to help it find `libxml2` -- under Ubuntu, you'll need to do `sudo apt install libxml2-dev`)

 [`pbnsolve`]: https://webpbn.com/pbnsolve.html
 [from a tarball]: https://code.google.com/archive/p/pbnsolve/downloads